GaMO: Geometry-aware Multi-view Diffusion Outpainting for Sparse-View 3D Reconstruction: Runtime Analysis

 \section{Runtime Analysis}

 We report the end-to-end runtime of our pipeline on a representative indoor scene (Replica\_6, \textit{office\_2}) with 6 input views at $512 \times 384$ resolution, evaluated on a single NVIDIA RTX 4090 GPU.
 The pipeline consists of three main stages: coarse 3DGS reconstruction and rendering, multi-view diffusion outpainting, and the final 3DGS refinement stage that incorporates DUSt3R point cloud initialization and refined 3DGS training.

-A detailed runtime breakdown is summarized in Tab.~\ref{tab:runtime}.
+Since GuidedVD-3DGS requires significantly larger GPU memory, it is evaluated on an NVIDIA RTX A6000 GPU.
+For a fair comparison, we additionally report the runtime of our method on the same hardware.
+On the Replica \textit{office\_2} scene, our pipeline takes \textbf{9 min 54 s}, while GuidedVD-3DGS requires approximately \textbf{3 hours 20 minutes}.
+This demonstrates that our method achieves substantially faster reconstruction while maintaining competitive reconstruction quality.